Pearl Ridge Gdns and Twr

 No analysis available

-I searched for explicit references to being able to see fireworks from the building or from unit lanais.
-The remarks include ocean, golf course, Pearl Harbor, city, and sunset views, but nothing about fireworks views.
+I searched for phrases like 'fireworks view,' 'watch fireworks from the lanai,' or similar direct viewing language.
+The remarks discuss ocean, city, mountain, golf course, and Pearl Harbor views, but nothing about fireworks views from the building.

 No analysis available